Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

-We examine the interpretability of the topics inferred by SPF based on the approximate posterior mean topic-term intensities $\hat{\bm{\beta}}_k$ for each topic $k$.
-Table~\ref{tab:betas} presents the top 14 terms with the highest approximate mean intensities per topic, after removing stopword-like terms that provide no contextual information.
+We examine the topics inferred by SPF based on the approximate posterior mean topic-term intensities $\hat{\bm{\beta}}_k$ for each topic $k$.
+Table~\ref{tab:betas} presents the top-14 terms with the highest approximate mean intensities per topic, after removing stop-word-like terms that provide no contextual information.
 Bold terms represent seed words.
-The mean term intensity (provided in parentheses) is calculated as the sum of the seeded term intensity and the unseeded term intensity, as defined in Equation~\ref{eq:mean_term_intensity}.
-These high-intensity words per topic enable the characterization of the topic as well as assess how influential the seed words were.
+The mean term intensity (provided in parentheses) is calculated as the sum of the seeded term intensity and the unseeded term intensity, as defined in Equation~\eqref{eq:mean_term_intensity}.
+These high-intensity words per topic enable the characterization of the topic as well as the assessment of how influential the seed words were.

 Clearly the pre-defined seed words exhibit a strong presence among the most pertinent terms for all topics.
-However, the number of seed words included in the top 14 words with highest intensity varies across topics.
+However, the number of seed words included in the top-14 words with highest intensity varies across topics.
 For topic `Toys`, all 10 seed words are also included in the list of 14 most pertinent terms for this topic.
 This number decreases to six for `Health', eight for `Beauty', seven for `Baby' and eight for `Pets'.
 The lowest number of seed words are included in the list of 14 most pertinent terms for the topic `Grocery' where only four out of the ten seed words are listed.

-Table~\ref{tab:betas} reveals that the model effectively prioritizes not only the explicitly defined seed words but also identifies and assigns significant weight to relevant additional terms that are not pre-specified as seed words.
-E.g., for topic `Health' the seed word `day' was specified and also `days' is included among the 14 most pertinent terms.
+Table~\ref{tab:betas} reveals that the model effectively prioritizes not only the explicitly defined seed words but also identifies and assigns significant weight to relevant additional terms that are not prespecified as seed words.
+For example, for topic `Health' the seed word `day' was specified and also `days' is included among the 14 most pertinent terms.
 For topic `Baby' not only the seed word `son' is included but also `daughter'.
 Inspecting the `Baby' topic further by also assessing additional terms with high intensity indicates that SPF did not only assign high relevance to expected seed words such as `seat' (14.88) and `son' (12.07), but also recognized terms like `bed' (6.71) and `sleep' (6.31) as highly pertinent to the topic.
 These terms align with the product subcategory `sleep positioners', which falls under the broader `Baby' category, demonstrating the model's nuanced understanding of topic content and its ability to discern contextually important terms.